Give me an example of when you didn't prepare to answer competency style questions for an interview...

 5. Ask for feedback: Most interviewers will provide constructive feedback after making decisions based on the interview.
 Even if candidates are successful at the interview stage, it is advised to get feedback on interview performance.
 This feedback can be used to improve future performance on competency based interviews, and can provide invaluable information into avoiding previous interview mistakes.
 Although candidates may feel bitter about not getting selected after an interview, feedback can only serve to help you in the long run, and therefore gain the most from your interview experience.

 How AssessmentDay can help

-AssessmentDay offer a free sample competency framework, with example competency based questions and probing questions.
+We offer above a free sample competency framework, with example competency based questions and probing questions.
 Similarly, our competency based interview guide provides example answers, along with useful advice for answering competency based questions related to the sample competency framework.
-This useful resource provides candidates with valuable insights into how competency frameworks are structured, the kinds of questions that assess these competencies and how best to attempt these questions when forming responses.